FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Method

+To increase the diversity of our benchmark, we generated 1,800 synthetic indoor layouts using Gemini 2.5 Pro (at the time the most capable publicly available variant), with all layouts generated up-front and fixed prior to evaluation.
+The Gemini 2.5 Pro model has been trained on spatial reasoning and robotic manipulation tasks~\citep{gemini_robotics_2025}, making it well-suited for generating geometrically plausible indoor layouts.
+Although our evaluation includes multiple LLMs (including Gemini variants), there is no circularity: (1) layout generation is a one-time process separate from benchmark evaluation, (2) all ground-truth answers are computed deterministically using geometric algorithms (not model outputs), and (3) correctness is verified via rule-based spatial calculations.

 The generation process comprises two stages.
-First, we specify room geometries using explicit constraints on shape, adjacency, and design principles related to circulation, symmetry, and zoning.
+First, we specify room geometries using explicit constraints on shape, adjacency, and design principles related to clearance, symmetry, and zoning (see Appendix~\ref{app:synthetic} for more details).
 These constraints are encoded directly in the LLM prompt.
-Second, each room is furnished according to style-specific rules, also defined in structured prompts, to encourage both visual realism and functional plausibility.
-Approximately one-third of candidate layouts are filtered out by automated spatial validity checks, which remove configurations with inaccessible furniture or implausible adjacencies.
-This curation pipeline yields a diverse and geometrically coherent dataset.
-Full prompts, generation templates, and validation scripts are provided in the supplemental materials.
-Representative examples of layout types are shown in Fig.~\ref{fig:layout-types}.
-A breakdown of room types and layout geometries is provided in Table~\ref{tab:final-joint-layout-distribution}.
+Second, each room is furnished according to style-specific guidelines (e.g., a bedroom must contain a bed and storage), also defined in structured prompts, to encourage both visual realism and functional plausibility.
+Approximately one-third of candidate layouts are filtered out by a rule-based spatial validity filter that enforces basic clearance and accessibility constraints.
+The checks remove scenes with inaccessible furniture and implausible adjacencies, such as sofas blocking doors or a refrigerator overlapping a table.
+Full prompts, generation templates, and validation scripts are provided in the Supplementary Material.